tiacsys/bridle/doc/bridle/zephyr.rst

 multiple hardware architectures, optimized for resource constrained devices, and built with security in mind.

-The |BRIDLE| refere to the original Zephyr Project.
+The |BRIDLE| refere to the original Zephyr Project, read the :ref:`zephyr:getting_started`.